jeffreybergier/XPList/README.md

 - Tap gestures on macOS suck and so click and double-click actions feel like they take forever
 - Animations work by fading cells in.
 No right or left appearance like with SwiftUI.List

+### Future Plans

+Once Apple fixes the crash shown in the GIST above, I will probably replace LazyVStack with List.
+Then I get all the behavior I want for free.
+But I like this API a lot better so I'll probably keep this project but just replace the underlying implementation to get more automatic behavior.
+But until then, I plan to implement the following things:

+- Keyboard navigation (up, down, return, esc)
+- Shift selection

 ### GIFs

 ![Demo macOS GIF](./Example/demo_macOS.gif)